simp-lee/retry/README.md

 4. Use context for timeouts to ensure your retries don't run indefinitely.
 5. Be mindful of the impact of retries on the system you're interacting with.
 6. Use custom logging to monitor and debug retry behavior.
+7. For APIs or remote services, consider using exponential backoff with jitter to prevent thundering herd problems.
+8. Use conditional retries to avoid retrying on permanent errors.
+9. When dealing with specific error types, use `errors.Is` and `errors.As` with retry errors to check for specific error conditions.
+10. Monitor the retry count and duration to identify frequent failures that might need broader system investigation.

 ## Contributing